 A creative writing teacher gave my class some advice I’ll never forget: when it comes to story ideas, it’s best to ride around on the bus with it.
 In other words, take time to process and decide if it’s the best story and/or story direction.
 In my mind, there are two types of riding-around-on-the-bus-with-it: intentional and unintentional.
 Click the title above to continue reading.

 Congrats to the 12 prize winners of the Nano Blog & Social Media Hop!
 Click the title above to find out who the winners are.

-Literary Agent Elizabeth Copps offers advice on when manuscripts are ready for agent eyes, industry standards for novel length and how to make sure your query letter is up to snuff.
-Click on the title above to continue reading.
+Literary Agent Elizabeth Copps offers advice on when manuscripts are ready for agent eyes, industry standards for novel length, and how to make sure your query letter is up to snuff.
+Click the title above to continue reading.

 As a first-time NaNoWriMo participant—the worldwide community of writers who subject themselves to bleeding 1,667 words a day or 50,000 words total during the month of November—I was confused about how to keep up the pace the rest of the year.
 And should I?
 I asked five successful authors to discuss their year-round strategy and was surprised by the differences and flexibility in approaches.
 Click the title above to continue reading.

 Welcome to the magical place where 404 NaNoWriMo authors have committed to following one another’s blog and social media accounts.
 Get ready for some serious hopping, because the Nano Blog & Social Media Hop has begun.
 Click the title above to continue reading.

 What could make the Nano Blog & Social Media Hop even better than it already is, you ask?
 Prizes, my friends.
 Critique prizes.
 Click the title above to continue reading.